KateFayra/secdrone/README.md

-# secdrone
-Autonomous surveillance &amp; security drone
+# Autonomous Surveillance and Security Drone

 For my senior thesis for my degree of Bachelor of Science (B.S.) in Computer Science from the University of Illinois at Urbana-Champaign, I designed and implemented an autonomous unmanned aerial vehicle which can patrol an area and identify humans.